ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/instrumentation.md

 }
 ```

-Further we can specify a `TracingPreference`.
-Per default it is `TracingPreference.OnDemand`.
+Further, we can specify a `TracingPreference`.
+Per default, it is `TracingPreference.OnDemand`.

 ```csharp
 services